Robinson R-44 II RA-06364 03.05.2016

 04 may 2016

-The accident with Robinson R-44 RA-06364 helicopter operated by "Merkury" airlines occurred at a distance of 1 km from "Lakhta" landing site (Saint-Petersburg, RF) on May 3, 2016.
-According to the available information the pilot and a passenger on board didn't suffer, the rotorcraft was damaged.
+The accident involving Robinson R-44 helicopter occurred at a distance of 1 km from Lakhta landing site (Saint-Petersburg, RF) on May 3, 2016.
+According to the available information, the pilot and a passenger on board escaped unharmed, the rotorcraft was damaged.

-The Interstate Aviation Committee has assigned the Investigation team of the accident in accordance with the Russian Aviation Legislation.
+The Interstate Aviation Committee has formed the Investigation team of the accident in accordance with the Russian Aviation Legislation.
 The Investigation team has started its work.

 30 august 2016

-The Interstate Aviation Committee Investigation team has completed the investigation of the accident with Robinson R-44 II RA-06364 helicopter owned by "Mercury" Ltd occurred in the area of Lakhta landing place (Saint-Petersburg) on May 3, 2016.
+The Interstate Aviation Committee Investigation team has completed the investigation of the accident involving Robinson R-44 II RA-06364 helicopter owned by Mercury, Ltd occurred near Lakhta landing site (Saint-Petersburg, RF) on May 3, 2016.

-Most probably the accident with R-44 II RA-06364 helicopter during landing at the landing site selected while in flight was caused by PIC misapplication of the controls resulted in gear skids mush into swamp soil melted from positive temperature of open air during the day.
+Most probably, the accident involving R-44 II RA-06364 helicopter during landing at the landing site selected from air was caused by PIC misapplication of the controls resulted in gear skids mush into swamp soil melted from positive temperature of open air during the day.

 The following factors contributed to the accident: